-Director that meets the independence requirements pursuant to Section 148 of the Financial Services Act.

-Director that meets the independence requirements pursuant to Section 13 of the Treasury Decree no. 169 dated November 23, 2020.

-Director that meets the independence requirements pursuant to Section 2, recommendation 7, of the Italian Corporate Governance Code.
+(1) Meets the independence requirements pursuant to Section 148 of the Financial Services Act and the Italian Civil Code, Section 13 of the Treasury Decree no. 169 dated 23 November 2020 and Section 2, recommendation 7, of the Italian Corporate Governance Code.